-Janet Weaver Smith © 1-8-16 gardenministries.org
+Janet Weaver Smith © 1-8-16 [revised 7-17-2021] gardenministries.org

-The Bible does not tell us anything more about this pre-human-body existence so there is no way to scripturally prove that humans have an activated soul with a free-will personality that can initiate relationship, make choices, and communicate with God prior to becoming physically born.
-This idea of spirit beings having free will, choice-making, activated personalities who interact and communicate with the Godhead prior to their human-born earth existence is not found in scripture and thus, should not be taught.
+The Bible does not tell us anything more about this pre-physical-body existence so there is no way to scripturally prove that humans have an activated soul with a free-will personality that can initiate relationship, make choices, and communicate with God prior to becoming physically born.
+This idea of spirit beings having free will, choice-making, activated personalities who interact and communicate with the Godhead prior to their human-born earth existence is not found in scripture and thus, should not be suggested or taught.

-Some Christian prophetic forums have taught that humans lived a long time as spirits in the Father before being “sent” to earth.
-These spirits are said to have petitioned God to become a part of redemptions story and eagerly asked the Father to, “send me, send me!”
+Some Christian prophetic forums have taught that humans lived a long time as spirits in the Father before they were sent to earth.
+These spirits are said to have petitioned God to become a part of redemption’s story and eagerly asked the Father to, “Send me, send me!”
 This narrative implies that these spirits have a free-will ability to initiate with God and to make personal choices and decisions about their destiny before they are formed in the flesh as human beings.

-As we enter a new era of seeking and receiving prophetic revelation, It’s a good reminder to take an idea all the way through to its end and look at the fruit to determine the Truth of it before we teach it.
-The fruit determines whether something can be taught as “extra-biblical” or is actually non-biblical and is even unbiblical.
+As we enter a new era of growing in the knowledge of God and revelation of His Word unfolds, it’s a good reminder to take an idea all the way through to its end and look at the fruit to determine the Truth of it before we suggest or teach it.
+The fruit either points to the centrality of Jesus Christ or points away from Him.
+This focal point determines whether something can be safely included as an extra-biblical point or if it is actually non-biblical and is even unbiblical.

-John 14:6 Jesus answered, “I am the way and the truth and the life.
+John 14:6 (CSB) Jesus told him, “I am the way, the truth, and the life.
 No one comes to the Father except through me.